-The Golden Access card is a lifetime passport to National Parks and other federally managed recreation areas which charge entrance fees.
+The Access Pass is a lifetime passport to National Parks and other federally managed recreation areas which charge entrance fees.
 The card will waive entrance fees for the card holder and all persons accompanying him or her in a private vehicle.
-Golden Access card holders may camp at 50% of the regular fee price in campgrounds operated by the Federal Government (concessionaire operated campgrounds are not included).
+Access pass holders may camp at 50% of the regular fee price in campgrounds operated by the Federal Government (concessionaire operated campgrounds are not included).
 This includes National Park Service, National Forest Service, Bureau of Land Management, and Army Corps of Engineers areas.
-User fees, such as are charged for cave tours at Wind Cave National Park and Jewel Cave National Monument are discounted 50% for the Golden Access card holder only.
+User fees, such as are charged for cave tours at Wind Cave National Park and Jewel Cave National Monument are discounted 50% for the card holder only.
 The discount does not extend to family members.

 Did You Know?